rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - RRSA System.md

 **Durability:** the device must be shielded from outside weather conditions, and all component boards must be attached firmly enough to prevent them from being knocked around during riding.

+**Mountability:** The device must be readily mountable on any standard mountain bike.
+Additionally, the angle of the device when mounted must produce a satisfactory filming angle for aquisition of optical data.
+Also, it must be possible to quickly remove/remount the device from/to the bike without any tools, so that the device can be moved to a different location to be charged or to transfer data without imposing any hassle on the user.

 ### Schematic:

 ![RRSA Schematic](https://user-images.githubusercontent.com/118228609/203230366-a49b449b-943c-4f00-ad5b-cdeb976bec66.png)